| | Ray Kurzweil:

 his “virtual female alter ego,” and other engaging demonstrations

 of cutting-edge technologies that Kurzweil and his teams have developed.
+Kurzweil has written five books and hundreds of articles.

 In recent years, there have been hundreds of articles each year